 oJsoi pro. "all of you" - as many as, as many of you as.
 "As many" implies not all are intended, but obviously Paul intends the "all of you Galatians" of v26.

-ebaptisqhte (baptizw) aor. pas. ind. "were baptized [into Christ]" - immersed.
+ebaptisqhte (baptizw) aor. pas. ind. "were baptized [into Christ]" - were immersed [into christ].
 When commentators see this word they can't help but explain it in terms of water baptism.
-The word simply means immersed and in the context it means nothing more than immersed in Christ, incorporated eiV, "into", Christ, united with Christ, made one with Christ .... the instrument of immersion is faith / "faith of Christ"; see above.
+The word simply means immersed, and in the context it means nothing more than immersed in Christ, incorporated eiV, "into", Christ, united with Christ, made one with Christ ....
+The instrument of immersion is faith / "faith of Christ"; see above.

 eni (eneimi) pres. "there is" - Note the strengthened form of en; "in Christ there is no descent, rank, or sex", Ridderbos.
 "There does not exist either Jew or Greek", Martyn.